JoFrhwld/chunkup/README.md

 | `-s`, `--start`| Column index (starting with 1) for the start time, in ss.ms format |
 | `-e`, `--end` | Column index (starting with 1) for the end time, in ss.ms format |
 | `--header` | Include if chunk file has a header |

+## Compiling

+If you'd like to use chunkup as a standalone commandline tool, you can compile it using `pyinstaller`.

+    # install pyinstaller if you haven't already
+    pip install pyinstaller
+    pyinstaller chunkup.py

+The compiled program is now in `./dist/chunkup/`.
+If you add that directory to your path, you'll be able to use it like so:

+    chunkup examples/reply_all_podcast.mp3 examples/replyallcreak.txt chunks/